froboy/yusaopeny_docs/content/en/docs/user-documentation/content-types/activity-class-session/_index.md

 ---
 title: Activity, Class, and Session
 description: Format data from third parties (e.g. Daxko, Personify, or ActiveNet), for display in Activity Finder.
+tags:
+  - "Activity Finder"
 ---

 Content editors rarely, if ever, enter information directly into these content types on a day-to-day basis.
 However, it is important to know how they work and how they relate to manually-entered content.